 Truth be told, there are not many differences between an Australia ETA and an eVisitor.
-Just like the former, the eVisitor is valid for 12 months since issue, and it allows its holder to stay in Australia for up to 90 days at a time.
+Just like the former, the eVisitor is valid for 1 year after arrival, and it allows its holder to stay in Australia for up to 90 days Per Entry.

 What is an Australia ETA?

 The Australia ETA subclass 601 is a bit more popular than the eVisitor.
 It is quite similar to the ETA.
-It has the same validity period, 12 months since issue, and it allows the holder to stay in Australia for up to 3 months per entry.
+It has the same validity period, 1 year after issued, and it allows the holder to stay in Australia for up to 90 days Per Entry.